sosie-js/python-bestsource/README.md

 Open tests/VTS_01_1-trim100.ass
 then tests/VTS_01_1-trim100.vpy delivers video as channel 0 and audio as channel 1 this is not supported by current release that disable Open AUdio from Video feature.
-I did not find a way to know which type of channel audio or video is requested.
+>As I did not find a way to know which type of channel audio or video is requested.
-I opened thus a [Request for feature](https://github.com/arch1t3cht/Aegisub/issues/148)
+>I opened thus a [Request for feature](https://github.com/arch1t3cht/Aegisub/issues/148)

 Open tests/VTS_01_1-trim100-video-audio.ass
-then tests/VTS_01_1-trim100-video.vpy delivers video  as channel 0 then tests/VTS_01_1-trim100-audio.vpy delivers audio  as channel 0 (separately in time) this works if you ensure plays does not goes outside boundary ie frame 101 else you will be flooded by popups.
-Play and seeking work fine and did not stall in middle.
+then tests/VTS_01_1-trim100-video.vpy delivers video  as channel 0 then tests/VTS_01_1-trim100-audio.vpy delivers audio  as channel 0 (separately in time)
+>this works if you ensure plays does not goes outside boundary ie frame 101
+>else you will be flooded by popups.
+Play and seeking work fine and did not stall in middle
+>there is just a minor problem with the horizonthal zoom for audio

 ## Installation